MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/create-a-simple-starknet-dapp.md

 ### 4.6.
 Update `App.tsx`

 Call the `TokenBalanceAndTransfer` component in `App.tsx`.
-Add the followinwg to the header of `App.tsx` to import the component:
+Add the following to the header of `App.tsx` to import the component:

 ```typescript title="App.tsx"
 import { TokenBalanceAndTransfer } from "./components/TokenBalanceAndTransfer";